Data Protection

 Germany

-4. Contact information for the data protection officer
+4. Contact details of the data protection officer

 Südwestdeutsche Salzwerke AG